jacobmbarnard/srsgem/README.md

   - **Do I need to manually export `png` or `jpg` files from PlantUML source for the SRS to include the diagrams?**
     + **ANSWER:** No. SRSGem will auto-convert your `puml` PlantUML files to `svg` files and include them in auto-generated diagram sections of the SRS output.
   - **Do I need an application server to open an HTML SRS file?**
     + **ANSWER:** No. The output SRS file is simple HTML and requires no server-side component to open and view.
 Simply open `output/srs.html` with your favorite browser.
-Alternatively, you could run `srsgem opensrs` within your SRS Project Directory.
   - **Do I need to be online to open a generated SRS?**
     + **ANSWER:** No. However, if you want to implement some sort of cross origin resource sharing (CORS) for content of your SRS, that is totally on you and up to you.
   - **Can I supply my own CSS?**